kirubhaharini/flask-ner/README.md

 Instructions to Run:
 ******
 1. Clone folder to local
-'''
+2. Create virtual env and install requirements

-2. pip install -r requirements.txt
+pip install -r requirements.txt
-'''

 3. Replace 'model.bin' and 'tokenizer' with your own model
 4. Run 'python app.py' to start flask app
 ******